 The prerequisites and general criteria of eligibility for admission to any graduate certificate program include:

 a.
 An earned baccalaureate degree or its equivalent from a regionally accredited college or university.
-International applications are reviewed on a case-by-case
+International applications are reviewed on a case-by-case basis.

 b.
-Minimum grade point average, minimum TOEFL scores, standardized test scores as set by each program; whether or not certificate courses may be counted towards a related master’s degree program and other similar criteria as part of the
+Minimum grade point average, minimum TOEFL scores, standardized test scores as set by each program; whether or not certificate courses may be counted towards a related master’s degree program and other similar criteria as part of the application.

 c.
-Graduate students who are currently enrolled in a graduate program of study leading to a degree, and who wish to pursue a simultaneous graduate certificate within Graduate Studies must inform the program coordinator of the certificate program in question and the Graduate Studies
+Graduate students who are currently enrolled in a graduate program of study leading to a degree, and who wish to pursue a simultaneous graduate certificate within Graduate Studies must inform the program coordinator of the certificate program in question and the Graduate Studies office.

 d.
 An application for Graduate Studies is required.
 Students who are currently enrolled in Graduate Studies and who wish to pursue approved graduate certificate programs must apply for admission to such programs before one-half of the required credits are The appropriate Vice Provost or designee, upon request by the certificate program coordinator, may grant exceptions to this policy.
 Certificate-seeking graduate students who are not currently enrolled in a master’s program will be admitted into a separate classification within the Graduate Studies, as “Certificate Graduate” students, as defined by the Graduate Affairs Council.
 The Graduate Studies Office will note successful completion of a certificate program on the student’s transcript upon completion.